 Year ended December 31,

-2022 2021 2020
+2023 2022 2021

 Statutory federal income tax rate 21.0 % 21.0 % 21.0 %

-Earnings in jurisdictions taxed at rates different from the statutory U.S.
+Earnings in jurisdictions taxed at rates different from the statutory U.S. federal tax

-federal tax rate % (0.1)% 0.2 %
+rate - % - % (0.1)%

-Permanent differences.
-(0.6)% % 1.7 %
+Permanent differences - % (0.6)%

-Section 162(m) limitation (2.5)% % %
+Section 162(m) limitation 10.3 % (2.5)% - %

-In-process research and development (13.5)% % %
+In-process research and development - % (13.5)%

-Changes in valuation allowance (3.7)% (18.2)% (22.5)%
+Changes in valuation allowance (31.1)% (3.7)% (18.2)%

-Other (0.7)% (2.7 ) % (0.4)%
+Other (0.2)% (0.7)% (2.7)%

-Effective income tax rate % % %
+Effective income tax rate %

-Significant components of the Company's deferred taxes as of December 31, 2022 and 2021 are as follows:
+Significant components of the Company's deferred taxes as of December 31, 2023 and 2022 are as follows:

-December 31,
+Decem iber 31,

-2022 2021
+2023 2022

 Deferred tax assets:

-Net operating loss carryforward \$ 38,839,281 \$ 38,773,870
+Net operating loss carryforward \$ 41,784,757 \$ 38,839,281

-Stock compensation 2,309,828 3,341,338
+Stock compensation 3,955,371 2,309,828

-Amortization 118,259
+Amortization 56,882 118,259

-Capitalized R&D costs 2,362,347
+Capitalized research and development costs 3,487,955 2,362,347

-Lease liability 47,677
+Fixed Assets 3,574

+Accrued Expenses 155,320

-Gross deferred tax assets.
-43,629,715 42,162,885
+Gross deferred tax assets 49,443,859 43,629,715

-Valuation allowance (43,629,689) (42,115,543)
+Valuation allowance (49,443,859) (43,629,689)

-Total deferred tax assets 26 47,342
+Total deferred tax assets 26

 Deferred tax liabilities:

-Fixed assets (26) (818)
+Fixed assets (26)

-Right of use asset (46,524)

-Total deferred tax liabilities (26) (47,342)
+Total deferred tax liabilities (26)

 Net deferred tax assets (liabilities) \$ \$

-The Company has no income tax expense due to operating losses incurred for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company has no income tax expense due to operating losses incurred for the years ended December 31, 2023, 2022 and 2021, respectively.
 The Company has provided a valuation allowance for the full amount of the net deferred tax assets as, based on all available evidence, it is considered more likely than not that all the recorded deferred tax assets will not be realized in a future period.
-At December 31, 2022, the Company has \$117.2 million, \$53.8 million, and \$53.5 million of foreign, federal and state net operating loss carryforwards, respectively, that expire at various dates through 2037.
+At December 31, 2023, the Company has \$118.2 million, \$65.5 million, and \$66.3 million of foreign, federal and state net operating loss carryforwards, respectively, that expire at various dates through 2037.
 Certain of these foreign, federal and state net operating loss carryforwards may be subject to Internal Revenue Code Section 382 or similar provisions, which impose limitations on their utilization.

-The valuation allowance increased in 2022 and 2021 by \$1.5 million and \$8.6 million, respectively due to the increase in the deferred tax assets by the same amounts; primarily due to net operating loss carryforwards.
+The valuation allowance increased in 2023 and 2022 by \$5.8 million and \$1.5 million, respectively due to the increase in the deferred tax assets by the same amounts; primarily due to net operating loss carryforwards.
 Realization of the future tax benefits is dependent on many factors, including the Company's ability to generate taxable income within the net operating loss carryforward period.
 Under the provisions of the U.S. Internal Revenue Code and Sweden tax law, certain changes in the Company's ownership, including a sale of the Company or significant changes in ownership due to sales of equity, may have limited, or may limit in the future, the amount of net operating loss carryforwards that could be used annually to offset future taxable income.
 For U.S. and Swedish income tax purposes, the Company has not completed a study to assess whether a change of control has occurred or whether there have been changes of control since the Company's formation due to the complexity and cost associated with such study and because there could be additional changes in control in the future.
 As a result, the Company is not able to estimate the effect of the change in control, if any, on the Company's ability to utilize U.S. or Swedish net operating losses or other tax attribute carryforwards in the future.
 For Swedish income tax purposes, the Company's net operating losses may be subject to limitations in accordance with the country's group contribution restriction laws.